Love Songs Drug Songs

-Love Songs Drug Songs is the first major-label EP (and second overall) by American rock band X Ambassadors, released on May 7, 2013.
+Love Songs Drug Songs is the third and major-label debut EP by American rock band X Ambassadors, released on May 7, 2013.
+The EP is the band's first release under the X Ambassadors name following their signing onto Interscope Records.
 It spawned one single: "Unconsolable".

 Composition

 Shannon Carlin of Radio.com described the style of Love Songs Drug Songs as being "in the vein of old '60s soul, '90s R&B, and funk".
 Matt Collar of AllMusic stated, "Musically, X Ambassadors build a percussive mix of synthesizers, booming drums, and atmospheric guitar lines around vocalist Sam Harris' yearning, robust cry" while revealing "their love for mixing contemporary R&B inflections with a sweeping, '80s new wave sensibility".

 According to X Ambassadors frontman Sam Harris, the album is inspired by the "bizarre" and "dreary" town of Ithaca that is "rainy and cold for 80 percent of the time".
 Nadia Noir of KROQ-FM noted the "sly irreverence and naughty hip-hop style sexual references in some of the songs" on the album.
 Speaking of the message of the EP, Harris stated, "I don’t know what we want to say.
 But we have to say something."